rickhull/miner_mover/README.md

 * dotcfg
 * fiber_scheduler

+`gem install miner_mover` will take care of the following:

-Explicitly: `gem install rake minitest compsci dotcfg fiber_scheduler`
+`gem install rake minitest compsci dotcfg fiber_scheduler`

+Now: clone the repo and change dir into the new repo.

 ## Satisfy `LOAD_PATH`